Shoe size for Babies and Toddlers

 Since each foot varies in size, select the larger of the foot size.

 As you want to anticipate on your children’s growth spurts, you can easily add either 1/4 inch (6.35 mm) to 1/2 inch (1.27 cm) to the measurement.

 However, we recommend that if the shoe fits, buy it in that size.

 When buying toddler shoes, don’t be tempted to choose a bigger size or try to get a few extra months of wear out of it.
 Too-big shoes are hard to walk in and could even be unsafe.
 If one foot is markedly bigger than the other, however, buy to fit the larger one.

 Are girl and boy toddler shoe sizes the same?

 Girls’ and boys’ feet develop more or less similar throughout childhood, so babies’ and toddlers’ shoe sizes are unisex.
-There is no difference in the size between boys’ shoe sizes and girls, making it more simple for parents to choose the correct shoe sizes.
+There is no difference in the size between boys’ and girls’ shoe sizes, making it simpler for parents to choose the correct shoe sizes.
 The width of the feet of boys and girls is also the same.

 Babies and toddlers shoe size explained